How to make Spooky Trees from Wire and Paper

 Tear the paper into strips to wrap around the floral wire

-I tear the paper in strips to wrap around the wire.
-If the branch is pretty small I don't use glue, but on the longer, fatter branches I do glue them because the paper unwinds more.
-When I paint the trees, the paint functions as glue to hold the twisted ends together permanently.
+First, tear the paper in strips to wrap around the wire.
+If the branch is pretty small I don't use glue, but on the longer, fatter branches I do glue them because the paper unwinds.
+When I paint the trees, the paint also functions as glue to hold the twisted ends together permanently.

 I usually make the wire longer than the paper because it is easier to twist the ends of the paper on the wire.
 Also if you use a shorter piece of wire, the wire tries to slip out of the paper and you can't bend the limbs as easily.